MrRKernelPanic/PokerHands/README.md

 Also worth noting that Aces ```'A'``` are high in Poker hands.

 ## Requirements
-The program is required to determine the winning hand (black, white or in very rare cases a draw).
+The program is required to determine the winning hand (black, white etc. or in very rare cases a draw).
 Each hand is assigned by a colour.
 The program is passed a single string containing the players hands of 5 cards.
-The program will allow for several players, enough for a sensible game (Tested with 4).
+The program will allow for several players, enough for a sensible game (Limited to 10 hands).

 Each players hand is determined based on the following ascending criteria of importance/value.